An $O(n\log^2n)$ Algorithm for Computing Hankel Determinants up to Order $n$: Two applications

-Regarding the complexity of Step 2, it is observed that Corollary \ref{cor-mainrec} and Theorem \ref{thm-General-Case-H} require only the coefficients $B_i$ rather than the full polynomials $f_i(x)$ for $i$ at most $n$.
+Regarding the complexity of Step 2, it is observed that Corollary \ref{cor-mainrec} and Theorem \ref{thm-General-Case-H} require only the degrees \(m_i\) and leading coefficients \(b_i\) of the \(B_i(x)\) rather than the full polynomials $f_i(x)$ for $i$ at most $n$.
 This is where the half-GCD algorithm comes into play, allowing the computation of $B_i$ in $O(n \log^2 n)$ field operations, as detailed in \cite[Section 11]{ModernComputerA}.

 For the complexity of Step 3, within a single recursion, we initially require approximately two multiplications to construct $\left(b_{\kappa+1} \prod_{i=0}^{\kappa} b_i^2 \right)$ from $ \left(b_{\kappa} \prod_{i=0}^{\kappa-1} b_i^2 \right)$.
 Additionally, we need approximately $\log (m_\kappa)$ steps to compute the $m_\kappa$-th power of $ \left(b_{\kappa} \prod_{i=0}^{\kappa-1} b_i^2 \right)$.
 Over the entire recursion, the total number of operations in the field is bounded by